Forage Depot-Civil War

 In summary, Russell County, Kentucky has a long and diverse history that includes Native American settlement, European colonization, agricultural development, and the establishment of the petroleum industry.
 The county's location along the Cumberland River and Lake Cumberland has also contributed to its historical significance in transportation and its current status as a popular recreational destination.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Russell County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Russell County, Kentucky.